MCMLXXXIV/PFO_Tools/README.md

 - [ ] Add achievement flag to Provides list for crafting recipes
 - [ ] Add handler and howto for consuming the quantiites resulting from crafting - IE, one "craft" of Hemp Twine makes about 20 items
 - [x] Skill Processor
-- [ ] Add detailed Entity dumper to verify correct parsing
+- [x] Add detailed Entity dumper to verify correct parsing
 - [ ] Make the make file build in an obj dir and store the resulting binary in a bin dir
+- [ ] Fix command line parsing to allow showing plan for "Fighter 8", etc

 Nice to have:
 I want a proper logging framework - like maybe http://logging.apache.org/log4cxx/index.html - but